NYPL/discovery-sandbox/README.md

 To close all locations, add `all`.
 This will also remove EDD as a request option, and the 'Request' buttons, and also disable the hold request/edd forms.
 If `all` is not present, EDD and 'Request' buttons will still be available.

+`OPEN_LOCATIONS` is a comma-delimited list of strings.
+Only locations matching one of these strings will be displayed.

 `HOLD_REQUEST_NOTIFICATION`: This can be any string, not including html, which will be added as a notification to the HoldRequest landing page, and the EDD page.

 `SEARCH_RESULTS_NOTIFICATION`: Same as above, but will be added on the SearchResults page